Paulinho (footballer, born November 1992)

-João Paulo Dias Fernandes (born 9 November 1992), commonly known as Paulinho, is a Portuguese professional footballer who plays for Primeira Liga club Sporting CP as a striker.
+João Paulo Dias Fernandes (born 9 November 1992), commonly known as Paulinho, is a Portuguese professional footballer who plays for Liga MX club Toluca as a striker.

-He amassed Primeira Liga totals of 177 matches and 54 goals over seven seasons, representing Gil Vicente, Braga and Sporting CP (for whom he signed in January 2021 for €16 million), winning the 2019–20 Taça da Liga and the 2020–21 Taça de Portugal with the second of those clubs and the 2020–21 national championship and the 2021 Supertaça Cândido de Oliveira with the third.
+He amassed Primeira Liga totals of 230 matches and 74 goals over nine seasons, representing Gil Vicente, Braga and Sporting CP (for whom he signed in January 2021 for €16 million), winning the 2019–20 Taça da Liga and the 2020–21 Taça de Portugal with the second of those clubs and the 2021 and 2024 national championships and the 2021 Supertaça Cândido de Oliveira with the third.
 In the Segunda Liga, he played with Trofense and Gil.

 Paulinho won his first cap for Portugal in 2020, scoring twice in his first appearance.

 Club career

 Trofense

 Born in Barcelos, Braga District, Paulinho started playing with local amateurs Santa Maria.
 In 2012 he signed with Segunda Liga club Trofense, making his debut as a professional on 29 July by playing the full 90 minutes in a 5–1 away loss against Aves in the group stage of the Taça da Liga.
 His maiden appearance in the league took place on 12 August, in a 2–0 defeat to the same opponent where he also started.